OWASP/owasp-mastg/Document/Testcases/0x01f_OMTG-CODE_Android.md

 </manifest>
 ```

 This setting specifies whether or not the application can be debugged, even when running on a device in user mode.
-A value of "true" if it can be, And "false" if not.
+A value of "true" defines that debugging is activated and "false" means debugging is deactivated.
 The default value is "false".

 Although the `android:debuggable=""` flag can be bypassed by repacking the application, before shipping it, it is important to set the option `android:debuggable="false"` in the _AndroidManifest.xml_.